lcy-seso/DLFrameworkTest/tensorflow/test_parallel_tensorflow/README.md

     - After the building process is finished, the profiler can be found in: `bazel-bin/tensorflow/core/profiler`.

-1. generate timeline vitualization file:
+1. generate timeline vitualization file

     ```bash
     tfprof> graph -step -1 -max_depth 100000 -output timeline:outfile=<filename>